bvaughn/task-runner/source/README.md

 ## Tasks used to group other tasks

-This type of task lets you treat a collection of tasks as a single tr.
+This type of task lets you treat a collection of tasks as a single task.

 * `tr.Chain`: Lightweight interface to create a dependency graph task.
 * `tr.Composite`: Executes a set of Tasks either in parallel or one after another.